 You can also have a Neurolens test if you feel as if you are drifting while walking.
 The imbalance in your eyesight distorts your depth perception.
 It is usually accompanied by anxiety and disorientation.

 Neurolens can help you if you are suffering from the mentioned symptoms of BVD.
 We, at Advanced Eyecare Center, assist our patients during their comprehensive eye exams.
 Then, we provide them with individualized treatments.
-Please visit our clinics in Bonaire and Perry, Georgia, for an in-person meeting.
+Please visit our clinics in Perry, Georgia, for an in-person meeting.
 Feel free to contact us by dialing 478-412-4200 if you want to schedule an appointment or ask questions about our Neurolens packages.